MaxLogic/maxEventNexus/spec.md

 **Status:** Draft v0.2 • **Targets:** Delphi 12+ (Win/OSX/iOS/Android) and FPC 3.2.2 (Win/Linux/macOS) • **Priority:** Performance, correctness, portability

-> This document specifies the API, semantics, threading model, and performance constraints for the new MaxLogic Event Bus ("ML Bus").
+> This document specifies the API, semantics, threading model, and performance constraints for the new MaxLogic Event Bus ("maxBus").
 It intentionally **does not** provide a drop‑in reimplementation of third‑party code.
 Design is inspired by concepts from iPub Messaging and NX Horizon, but the API and behavior are our own.

 ---